Lambë

 Output format: yaml

+When a query produces a result the current output format cannot serialize, the REPL lists the available bridges inline; pressing the number of a suggestion applies it and prints the bridged output.
 Tab completion works on field names (.us<TAB>) and pipeline operations (| fil<TAB>).
-Also supports syntax highlighting, persistent history (~/.lambe_history), Ctrl+R reverse search, and multi-line input with \ continuation.
+The REPL also supports syntax highlighting, persistent history (~/.lambe_history), Ctrl+R reverse search, and multi-line input with \ continuation.

 Library